crate/crate/docs/general/ddl/create-table.rst

 Schemas
 -------

 Tables can be created in different schemas.
-These are created implicitly on table creation and cannot be created explicitly.
-If a schema did not exist yet, it will be created.
+A schema is created explicitly via :ref:`ref-create-schema` or implicitly during table creation if it does not already exist.

 You can create a table called ``my_table`` in a schema called ``my_schema`` schema like so::